Category Archives: Former Monarchies

 Maria I, Queen of Portugal; Credit – Wikipedia

 The first of the two Queen Regnants of Portugal, Maria Francisca Isabel Josefa Antónia Gertrudes Rita Joana was born at Ribeira Palace in Lisbon, Portugal on December 17, 1734.
-She was the eldest of the four children and the eldest of the four daughters of José I, King of Portugal and Mariana Victoria of Spain, and as the heir presumptive to the throne of Portugal, Maria held the titles Princess of Brazil and Duchess of Braganza.
+She was the eldest of the four children and the eldest of the four daughters of José I, King of Portugal and Mariana Victoria of Spain.
+As the heir presumptive to the throne of Portugal, Maria held the titles Princess of Brazil and Duchess of Braganza.
 Maria’s paternal grandparents were João V, King of Portugal and Maria Anna of Austria.
 Her maternal grandparents were Felipe V, the first Bourbon King of Spain, and his second wife Elisabeth Farnese.
 Felipe V of Spain was born into the French royal family as Philippe, Duke of Anjou, and was a grandson of Louis XIV, King of France.
 In 1700, when the last Spanish king of the House of Habsburg, Carlos II, King of Spain, died childless with no immediate Habsburg heir, he named 16-year-old Philippe of Anjou, Duke of Anjou as his successor.

 Maria at the age of five; Credit – Wikipedia